fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_admin.html.markdown

 The following attributes are exported:

 * `name` - User name.
+* `disallowed_login_methods` - Configure login methods that explicitly are disallowed.
+All other login methods not listed here are permitted by default.
 * `wildcard` - Enable/disable wildcard RADIUS authentication.
 * `remote_auth` - Enable/disable authentication using a remote RADIUS, LDAP, or TACACS+ server.
 * `remote_group` - User group name used for remote auth.